Program details

 Online self-paced

-Students are expected to undertake approximately 15 hours of self-directed study per week
+Students are expected to undertake a minimum of 15 hours of self-directed study per week

 Course fees and payment